simondilhas/qto_buccaneer/readme.md

 A growing set of scripts and functions to help you:

-- Extract Gross Floor Areas
+- Define the logic how a metric is defined in metrics_config.yaml
+- Calculate Metrics based on yaml
-- Calculate wall, slab, and facade quantities
+- Calculate Metrics by room
-- Classify elements (e.g. internal vs. external)
-- Link quantities to cost data
-- Export results to Excel, CSV, or dashboards
+- Export metrics to Excel and other reports

 All using open standards (IFC) and Python tools.